Rabeprazole reduces the amount of acid produced in your stomach.

 Getting the most from your treatment

 - Try to keep your regular appointments with your doctor.
 This is so your progress can be checked.
+If you are taking rabeprazole on a long-term basis your doctor will want to review your treatment at least once a year to make sure it is still right for you.

 - A typical course of treatment lasts for one or two weeks if you are taking rabeprazole for Helicobacter pylori eradication.
 It will last for one or two months if it is to allow an ulcer to heal.
 For all other reasons for taking rabeprazole, your treatment will last for as long as is necessary to control your symptoms.